Drivers License Reinstatement Successes

 YOUR MICHIGAN DRIVER'S LICENSE REINSTATEMENT CASE

-If you win your case for driver's license reinstatement, what can you expect?
-The hearing officer will grant you a restricted license for one year and you must install an alcohol ignition interlock device in your vehicle.
-A restricted license, for example, would allow you to travel to and from work.
+If you win your Michigan driver’s license reinstatement case, what can you expect?
+The hearing officer will grant you a restricted license and require you to install an ignition interlock device (an alcohol detector) in your vehicle for one year.
+A restricted license, for example, would allow you to drive to and from work.
 At the end of one year of successful driving, you will then be eligible for a full drivers license.